- How to Navigate the Bumpy Conditions Created by Michigan Pothole Season

 Given these numbers, it’s only a matter of time before you run into a crater on the road surface, which can result in severe vehicle damage – not to mention unexpected bumps, bruises, and discomfort for anyone who happens to be a passenger in your car.
 So, how do you deal with this situation?
 We’re here with some advice that will hopefully “smooth” things out just a bit.

-Get Good Collision Coverage with the Lowest Deductible You Can Afford
+Get Good Collision Coverage with the Lowest Deductible Possible

 Unfortunately, the government (whether state, county, city) has a long-established method of dismissing complaints from people whose cars are damaged by potholes or other forms of road repair negligence.
 It’s called “governmental immunity,” a time-tested legal concept that lets the government deny reimbursement requests for pothole-related damage, among other possible claims that could be made.
-This form of protection for governmental entities dates back centuries to origins in English Common Law and is so firmly established that you’ll be unlikely to win a case brought against any part of the government.
-How unlikely?
-Very unlikely.
-In fact, MDOT’s website comes right out and says it with this somewhat foreboding statement: “The majority of defect claims (regarding roads) are denied under governmental immunity laws.”
+This form of protection for governmental entities dates back centuries to origins in English Common Law and is so firmly established that you’ll be very unlikely to win a case brought against any part of the government.
+In fact, MDOT’s website explicitly states, “The majority of defect claims (regarding roads) are denied under governmental immunity laws.”
 Which is their way of saying that suing the government for damages is generally a waste of time and money.

 While we tend to agree, that doesn’t mean it’s entirely impossible to sue the government and win significant compensation, as recent cases like the $626 million settlement in the Flint drinking water crisis demonstrate.
 So, before you decide to simply give up on pursuing legal action against the government, discuss your specific situation with a qualified attorney.
 Even MDOT seems to agree with this suggestion, advising Michiganders that, “if your alleged damage claim is $1,000 or more, you can recover only by filing a lawsuit against MDOT,” and stating that individuals should, “consult a private attorney if you want to pursue this option.”